furechan/mplchart/README.md

-Price data is expected to be presented as a pandas DataFrame with columns `open`, `high`, `low`, `close` `volume` and a timestamp index named `date`.
+Price data is expected to be presented as a pandas DataFrame with columns `open`, `high`, `low`, `close` `volume` and a timestamp index named `date` or `datetime`.
 Please note, the library will automatically convert column and index names to lower case for its internal use.

 ## Drawing Primitives

-The library contains drawing primitives that can be used as an indicator in the plot api.
+The library contains drawing primitives that can be used like an indicator in the plot api.
-All primitives are classes that must be instantiated before being used in the plot api.
+Primitives are classes and must be instantiated before being used as parameters to the plot api.

 ```python
 from mplchart.chart import Chart